 - a.
 Navy or khaki pants.
-When wearing pants, no denim, cargo, or jean style pants.
+When wearing pants, no denim, cargo, jean or jogger style pants.
 The belt is worn in belt loops.
 All clothing items may not be tight-fitting, ripped, or too short. - b.
-Navy blue or khaki skorts or shorts at or just above the knee. (if more than 3 fingers above the knee, it is too short) - c.
+Navy blue or khaki skorts or shorts at or just above the knee ("Bermuda" length).
+If more than 3 fingers above the knee, it is too short. - c.
 Red or navy polo shirt with the RCSA logo purchased from the school. - d.
 White, khaki, or navy, plain colored socks (no designs, patterns, or fishnet stockings) - e.
 Students must have natural hair color, no distracting shaved designs or other miscellaneous items - f.
 Small headbands may be worn.
 No bandanas, cat ears, etc. - g.
-Accessories must be small and not distracting; Visible body piercings are not allowed with the exepction of earrings.
+Accessories must be small and not distracting; Visible body piercings are not allowed with the exception of earrings.